Requirements

 Resourcing

 Use-case and usage patterns will determine the resource requirements for Anchore Enterprise.
-When deploying via Helm, requests and limits are set in the values.yaml file.
-When deploying via docker compose, add reservations and limits into your docker compose file.
+When deploying via Helm (package manager for Kubernetes), requests and limits are set in the values.yaml file.
+When deploying via Docker Compose, add reservations and limits into your Docker Compose file.
 The following recommendations can get you started:

-• We do not recommend setting less than 1 CPU unit for any containers.
+• It’s not recommended to set less than 1 CPU unit for any container.
 Less than this could result in unexpected behaviour and should only be used in testing scenarios.

-• For the catalog, policy and postgresql service containers, we recommend a minimum of 2 CPU units.
+• For the api, catalog, policy, and postgresql service containers, a minimum of 2 CPU units is recommended.

-If you intend on using K8s, the default values.yaml found in the Anchore Enterprise Helm Chart provides some resourcing recommendations to get you started.
+If you intend on using Kubernetes, the default values.yaml found in the Anchore Enterprise Helm Chart provides some resourcing recommendations to get you started.

 Database